 Even as a student, you can seek leadership opportunities at the local, state, and even at the national level, so check these out by visiting the professional organizations' websites.
 What better way to stand out, if you plan to apply for a DI.
 Another benefit to the professional organizations is an additional source of scholarship awards for qualified students.
-Please visit www.eatright.org and link to the "eatrightpro tab" in order to join the Academy as a student member for \$58.00 per year.
-Membership renews every April/May, so consider joining at the end of your sophomore year because you will be required to join the national organization as a rising Junior before you take FN 311SL, FN 411, and FN 412.
+Please visit the AND website in order to join the Academy as a student member for \$58.00 per year.
+Membership renews every April/May, so consider joining at the end of your sophomore year because you will be required to join the national organization as a rising Junior before you take FN 311SL, FN 411, FN 412, and FN 421.